LT1016 Communication, Leadership and Learning Design 7.5 credits

 Other requirements for final grade

-Passed grade on all in the course included items.
+Passing grade on all items included in the course.

 Opportunity to complete the requirements via supplementary examination